LBALab/lba2remake/doc/getting_started.md

 ## Prerequisites

 You'll need a recent version of [Node.js](https://nodejs.org) installed, which includes the `npm` command for managing dependencies.

+If you already have node.js installed, make sure it is a fairly recent version (approx. released less than a year ago).

 ## Copying assets